 Like almost every other state, Georgia has passed legislation requiring vehicle owners to carry certain minimum amounts of liability car insurance, in the event that they cause a traffic accident on the state's roads and highways.
-In this article, we'll explain Georgia's minimum coverage rules, and we'll touch on other key details related to auto insurance in Georgia.
+In this article, we'll discuss:

 Georgia follows a "fault" system when it comes to financial responsibility for a car accident.
 This means that an at-fault driver is liable for any personal injury or property damage resulting from the crash, and his or her liability insurance policy will be looked to first in order to satisfy the financial impact of these losses (called "damages" in legalese).
-In Georgia, a person injured in an auto accident can look for compensation for damages in one of three ways:
+After a car accident in Georgia, an injured person can look for compensation for damages in one of three ways:

 Note: In no-fault car insurance states, claimants don't have this same range of options.
 If you're injured in a car accident in a no-fault state, you must turn to your own car insurance coverage for the payment of medical bills and other out-of-pocket losses, regardless of who caused the accident.
 Only if your claim reaches certain statutory thresholds can you step outside of no-fault and make a claim directly against the at-fault driver.
 But Georgia drivers don't need to worry about no-fault for an in-state accident.